reflectivity/file_format/specification.md

 ---
 layout: page
-title: "ORSO - file formats - draft and rules for the text reflectivity file"
+title: "ORSO - file formats - specifications for the text reflectivity file"
 author: "Jochen Stahn"
 ---

-This document is based on discussions at various ORSO workshops and meetings.
+This document contains the specifications and some examples for the text representation of the orso reflectivity file.
+It is the basis for the development of python modules to read and write these files.

 The main contributors are:
-Andrew Caruana,
 Andrew McCluskey,
 Andrew Nelson,
 Artur Glavic,
 Brian Maranville,
-Bridget Murphy,
-Maximilian Skoda,
+Maximilian Skoda
-Joachim Wuttke,
-Jochen Stahn,
-Jos Cooper
 and
-Tim Snow.

-The rules and examples given below are still under discussion and the header entries listed are not exhaustive.
+Jochen Stahn.

 Comments and contributions are welcome and should be communicated to <Jochen.Stahn@psi.ch>.

-last modified: 2021-08-30
+last modified: 2021-09-25

 ---

-## some specifications
+## general specifications

 ### file extension